ibis-project/ibis/docs/contribute/index.md

-# Contribute to Ibis
+# Contribute

-Check out our [contributing guide](../CONTRIBUTING.md) for details!
+Check out our [contributing guide](../../CONTRIBUTING.md) for details!
+Guides for setting up an environment and getting started are here.